 Fair Warning: The intense desire to rip open a loaf and slather it in butter is almost debilitating, but hold tight!
 The inside of the loaves are finishing while they cool.
 Slicing into the loaves now will ruin the texture, and that would be just awful!

-Your patience will be rewarded with a crunchy yet soft and chewy slice of bread that’ll make you wonder how you ever started your day without it.
+Your patience will be rewarded with a crunchy yet soft and chewy slice of English muffin bread.
+It’ll make you wonder how you ever started your day without it.

 - Pour the warm water into a very large mixing bowl.